 I walk my dog every morning.
 Between 25 and 60 minutes a day are spent moving through the small, rural town that I live in, silent, except for occasional commands to “leave it”, or a brief exchange of pleasantries with the few others who are awake and outside before the business of the day is begun.
 Sometimes I have a point and shoot digital camera with me, that I point and shoot at things that catch my attention.
 Sometimes I simply make a mental note and move on.

 The activity of walking and thinking and looking, both alone and in quiet companionship, has become the raw material for the work I do in my studio.
 By attempting to remark on the unremarkable, I am trying to make fleeting thoughts and elusive feelings more concrete.
 By producing first snapshots, then drawings and paintings, I am trying to render my lived experience more tangible and available for reflection.
 The impulse of the work is aimed at probing the relationship between my subjectivity and the material reality that is its precondition.
-Autobiography is not the concern, but rather, an attempt to understand the ways that my life is ensnared in wider orbits of meaning.
+Autobiography is not the concern, but rather, an attempt to understand the ways that my life is ensnared in wider networks of meaning.

 The work that I have made in the past few years has been overwhelmingly involved with picturing the remnants of processes and actions: digging, cutting, piling, dropping, scraping, falling, building, growing, dying.
 Debris is saturated with the stubborn thickness of things.
 The implacable presence of objects and chunks of stuff puts a check on my big ideas.
 It reorients my attention and makes manifest my utter rootedness in the physical world.